 A customer journey is not only about getting the visitor from point A to point B. It’s also about finding the fastest route between the two to make their experience seamless.
 In the case of a museum, pre-entry procedures can include the ticket desk, wardrobe, audio guide pickup point, and WC.
 In Amy’s journey, we’ll see how she has to visit the locker room twice, which is an unnecessary step that could be eliminated by a better setup.

 If a stage implies a sequence of steps the persona has to take, don’t make them go back and forth between them.
 The same applies to the exhibition itself.
-Some people do like to just wander around, but most expect a guide on navigating the overwhelming variety of artifacts.
-Notice boards are quite common for museums, so look into extending them to include a key exhibits checklist, a floor map with “you-are-here” pins, your photo policy, and Wi-Fi credentials.
+Some people like to wander around, but most expect a guide to navigate the overwhelming variety of artifacts.
+Notice boards are pretty common for museums, so look into extending them to include a key exhibits checklist, a floor map with “you-are-here” pins, your photo policy, and Wi-Fi credentials.
 Better yet, offer a digital alternative through a mobile app or a downloadable brochure.

 Amy has to wait in line for about half an hour before entering the museum.
 The lady at the ticket desk explains that all online reservations have to be confirmed by staff.
 Amy is outraged: there was no word of this on the website, she wasn’t planning for the delay, and really, have they never heard of QR codes?
 Still, she shrugs it off and gets an audio guide and a paper map.
-The lockers turn out to be coin-operated, and Amy doesn’t have any change, so she has to go back to the ticket desk to ask for a euro.
+The lockers turn out to be coin-operated, and Amy has no change, so she has to return to the ticket desk to ask for a euro.

 Apart from public funding and donations, museums earn money through sales at the gift shop and café.
 That means you have to balance between what’s good for business and what the visitor wants.
 Their major frustration is usually the price.
 To get around that, you can install vending machines with drinks and snacks sold a bit cheaper than at the café but still make a profit.
 Alternatively, offer discount coupons for the gift shop with every meal: they can work as marketing flyers, encouraging people to stop by for souvenirs.